Affiliation: Graduate School

 The mission of Truman’s Master of Arts in Leadership degree is to offer a diverse group of traditional and non-traditional students with a variety of academic and professional backgrounds the opportunity to develop higher levels of leadership potential through increased knowledge and understanding of personal and organizational leadership.

-This degree is designed for people who have earned a baccalaureate degree and find themselves wanting to think more intentionally about how to work in and with organizations to advance professional and personal goals.
-Some may be contemplating a change in career; others may want to add an emphasis to prior professional credentials and experience.
+Many people who have earned a baccalaureate degree find themselves wanting to think more intentionally about how to work in and with organizations to advance professional and personal goals.
+This degree is tailored to such an audience.
+Some students may be contemplating a change in career; others may want to add an emphasis to prior professional credentials and experience.
 Still others may realize that to really excel in their career choice, they need to acquire a greater understanding of how to lead and navigate organizations and how to build successful relations within and among organizations.

-The internship experience deepens the student’s understanding of leadership as they observe leaders and seek to demonstrate their own leadership potential.
-Students have mentors at the work site and a faculty member as a liaison with the site.
-The project or thesis is integrated with the capstone to engage in research or in production of a major event or campaign.
-The culminating project, thesis, or internship helps the student understand more clearly the dilemmas leaders face, the types of decisions they must make, the lack of certainty surrounding choice processes, and the influences of individual and organizational behavior patterns, politics, and expertise.
+The internship experience will deepen the student’s understanding of leadership as they observe leaders and seek to demonstrate their own leadership potential.
+Students will have mentors at the work site and a faculty member to better understand the dilemmas leaders face, the types of decisions they must make, the lack of certainty surrounding choice processes, and the influences of individual and organizational behavior patterns, politics, and expertise.

 The fifteen hour area of specialization will permit students to work with an advisor to tailor a focus of particular interest and utility to the student.
 Students may build a specialization in areas such as Public and Not-for-Profit Administration, Liberal Arts and Education, Sustainability and Environment, Sports Management and Organizational Communication to name a few.
 Because students can use a combination of courses from the 300-600 level for this part of the degree, they will have many opportunities to tailor a program that fits their interests and needs.